amalsaud/Discord-Clone/README.md

 - Registration using name, email, password and profile picture.

-- Login using email address and a password.
+- Login using email address and a password, then if logged in successfully:

-#### After logging in:

   - Displaying User's name and profile picture on the navbar.

   - Displaying all members.

   - Chattting via rooms.

   - Displayed detailed information for each message like sender's name, profile picture, sending time, and date.

   - Chatting directly with any member.

   - Displaying the status of each user (offline/online).

 ### Installing Dependencies